 Most multi-drive NAS systems also incorporate RAID, so you can implement both technologies into your local backup setup.

 One of the other benefits of using Synology is that its software also lets you pair your NAS device with other, non-NAS RAID systems you have set up.
-For a better look at how that works, our 2017 backup and storage strategy is the perfect place to start.

 Disadvantages of Local Backup